US To Russia: ‘Crimea Is Ukraine And Must Be Returned To Ukraine’s Control’

 “We call on Russia to cease all its abuses immediately, to end its occupation of Crimea, and, in the meantime, to comply with its obligations under international law, including the law of occupation,” the statement concludes, before once again expressing the United States’ “unbending” support for Ukraine’s sovereignty.

-The State Department and Mike Pompeo’s warning to Russia is only the latest in line of aggressive maneuvers the Trump administration has directed at official Moscow.
+The State Department and Mike Pompeo’s warning to Russia is only the latest in a line of aggressive maneuvers the Trump administration has directed at Moscow.

 As previously reported by The Inquisitr, President Donald Trump — who is being accused of conspiring with the Kremlin to sway the 2016 presidential election in his favor — often points out how “tough” he is on Russia.